d2l-ai/d2l-en/chapter_linear-regression/linear-regression-concise.md

 :end_tab:

 :begin_tab:`pytorch`
-In PyTorch, the fully connected layer is defined in `Linear` and `LazyLinear` (available since version 1.8.0).
+In PyTorch, the fully connected layer is defined in `Linear` and `LazyLinear` classes (available since version 1.8.0).
 The latter
 allows users to specify *merely* the output dimension,